gohugoio/hugo/content/content-management/multilingual.md

 linkedin = "lien-francais"
 [Languages.fr.navigation]
 help  = "Aide"
 ```
+{{% /code %}}

 Anything not defined in a `[Languages]` block will fall back to the global
 value for that key (e.g., `copyright` for the English [`en`] language).

-With the config above, all content, sitemap, RSS feeds, paginations,
+With the configuration above, all content, sitemap, RSS feeds, paginations,
-and taxonomy pages will be rendered below `/` in English (your default content language), and below `/fr` in French.
+and taxonomy pages will be rendered below `/` in English (your default content language) and then below `/fr` in French.

-When working with params in front matter pages, omit the `params` in the key for the translation.
+When working with front matter `Params` in [single page templates][singles], omit the `params` in the key for the translation.

-If you want all of the languages to be put below their respective language code, enable `defaultContentLanguageInSubdir: true` in your configuration.
+If you want all of the languages to be put below their respective language code, enable `defaultContentLanguageInSubdir: true`.

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `BaseURL`, `BuildDrafts`, etc.

+## Taxonomies and Blackfriday

 Taxonomies and [Blackfriday configuration][hugoconfig] can also be set per language: